Intercity Express Programme: Hitachi factory, Newton Aycliffe

-In 2011, Hitachi chose the site of the UK factory at developer Merchant Place Developments' Amazon Park (later renamed Merchant Park mid 2013.) site in Newton Aycliffe, County Durham, close to Heighington railway station and adjacent to the Tees Valley Line.
+During 2011, Hitachi chose the site of the UK factory at developer Merchant Place Developments' Amazon Park (later renamed Merchant Park mid 2013.) site in Newton Aycliffe, County Durham, close to Heighington railway station and adjacent to the Tees Valley Line.
 Hitachi announced its intention to proceed with construction of the facility in July 2012, after financial closure was achieved for the part of the train order that concerned the GWML.

 The contract for the construction of the £82M 43000 m2 factory was awarded to Shepherd Group on 1 November 2013.
-Construction of the factory was scheduled to start in 2013, with train production beginning in 2015 and the plant reaching full production capacity in 2016.
+Construction of the factory was scheduled to start in 2013, with train production beginning in 2015, and the plant reaching full production capacity in 2016.
 Erection of the frame of the factory was complete by June 2014, with an official topping out ceremony held in October 2014.

-The factory was officially opened 3 September 2015, in the presence of Hiroaki Nakanishi (Hitachi), Patrick McLoughlin (MP), Claire Perry (MP), George Osborne (MP), David Cameron (PM) and 500 guests.
+On 3 September 2015, the factory was officially opened in the presence of Hiroaki Nakanishi (Hitachi), Patrick McLoughlin (MP), Claire Perry (MP), George Osborne (MP), David Cameron (PM) and 500 guests.

 Testing and introduction

 The first train left the Kasado factory on 7 January 2015 for shipping via Kobe, and arrived at Southampton, England, on 11 March 2015.
 At a speech given to the welcoming committee, rail transport minister Claire Perry requested that a new name be found for the trains.

-After-delivery testing was scheduled to occur at Old Dalby Test Track.
-Testing of a Class 800 train (number 001) at the track took place in early 2015.
+After-delivery testing was arranged to take place at Old Dalby Test Track; testing of a Class 800 train (number 001) at Old Dalby commenced in early 2015.

-In mid-2015, the RMT union voted for a 48-hour strike on First Great Western due a dispute over plans by FGW to operate the IEP sets without guards or buffet cars.
+During mid-2015, the National Union of Rail, Maritime and Transport Workers (RMT) trade union voted for a 48-hour strike on First Great Western due to a dispute over plans by FGW to operate the IEP sets without guards or buffet cars.

 In March 2016, the first unit for Virgin Trains East Coast was formally unveiled at King's Cross railway station, and named Virgin Azuma.

 In October 2017, the first train went into service on the Great Western Mainline.
 In May 2019, the first train entered service on the East Coast Mainline between London King's Cross and Leeds.